 “If it’s under 500 feet of water, how will people get to it?”

 “The front desk will be on the top floor with docks outside.
 I’m also planning a hydroelectric plant at the base of it.
-We’ll drop a stream of water from the surface, and the momentum should be enough to turn turbines and generate electricity to power the place.”
+We’ll drop a stream of water from the surface, and the momentum will be enough to turn turbines and generate electricity to power the place.”

 “Do you need approval from the government?”